lacom/dylanla.com/src/pages/developing-the-natural-language-understanding-behind-shoppy-bot/index.md

 tags: ["shoppy bot", "natural language understanding"]
 ---

-**June 23rd, 2023 update**:
+**Update July 2023**:
-This post by my Shoppy Bot cofounder [Carl Mueller](https://www.carl-mueller.com) was originally published in 2017 on the Shoppy Bot company blog.
-Given the advances in natural language products in recent years, and the excitement around technology such as ChatGPT, I wanted to republish this article so that it may hopefully be useful to others who are building in the space.
+This post by my Shoppy Bot cofounder [Carl Mueller](https://www.carl-mueller.com) was originally published on our Shoppy Bot company blog.
+When closing down a company or project, often a lot of great work gets discarded or simply disappears.
+Some things are worth keeping around, though, and I think this article is one of those things.

 ---